 |Department:||Department of Electronic Engineering|

 |Supervisor:||Supervisor: Prof. Yung, Edward K N.; Assessor: Prof. Chan, Y C|

 |Subjects:||Libraries -- Security measures.|

 Radio frequency identification systems.

 |Description:||Nominated as OAPS (Outstanding Academic Papers by Students) paper by Department in 2007-08.|

 |Appears in Collections:||Electronic Engineering - Undergraduate Final Year Projects |

 OAPS - Dept. of Electronic Engineering

-Items in CityU IR are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in Digital CityU Collections are protected by copyright, with all rights reserved, unless otherwise indicated.